 Writing Intensive Requirement.
 All majors are required to take 6 hours of writing intensive courses.
 Each semester the department designates two or more 3000-level courses as Writing Intensive under the university’s policy of writing intensive requirements.
 The designation is not visible in the catalog course description because the courses change each semester, but the designation is visible in the Banner online schedule and course attributes.
 The department and the Dean of Arts and Sciences Student Division have a list of the writing intensive POLS courses for reference.
 For questions about the writing intensive requirements or courses in the department, contact a departmental advisor.

 The 153-hour B.A. in Political Science/M.P.A. is open only to seniors who have a GPA of 3.5 or higher in their major courses.
 Students must apply for this program in their junior year.
-In their senior year they will take 9 hours of graduate public administration courses that will count for both the undergraduate and graduate M.P.A. requirements.
+They will then take 9 hours of graduate public administration courses in their senior year that will count for both the undergraduate and graduate M.P.A. requirements.

-For more information, contact the graduate advisor at email@example.com or visit the department.
+For more information about either accelerated program, contact the graduate advisor at firstname.lastname@example.org or visit the department.

 For the M.A. and Ph.D. degrees, the department emphasizes and encourages specialization in the following areas of political science: American institutions and behavior, comparative politics, and international relations.
 In addition, the department offers graduate courses in political theory, methodology, public policy, public administration, and strategic studies.